cbworden/shake-doc/_sources/technical_guide.txt

 explanatory variable for modern GMPEs (e.g., :ref:`Abrahamson et al., 2014 <abrahamson2014>`).
 Since the use of GMPEs for ground motion estimation is fundamental to ShakeMap, we follow this convention and use Vs30-based amplification terms for accounting for site amplification.
-In Section 4 (Future Directions), we suggest alternative approaches that require additional site information beyond Vs30. .
+In :ref:`future-directions`, we suggest alternative approaches that require additional site information beyond Vs30. .

 Site Characterization Map